-Tactical operations or recreational activities that involve extensive contact with surface water such as lakes, streams, rivers, or flooded fields may result in significant exposure to leptospirosis and schistosomiasis.
-Arid portions of Iraq without permanent or persistent bodies of surface water do not support transmission of leptospirosis or schistosomiasis.
+Tactical operations or recreational activities that involve extensive contact with surface water such as lakes, streams, rivers, or flooded fields may result in significant exposure to leptospirosis.
+Arid portions of UAE without permanent or persistent bodies of surface water do not support transmission of leptospirosis.
 Risk was restricted primarily to areas along rivers and lakes.
 These diseases can debilitate personnel for up to a week or more.
 Leptospirosis risk typically increases during flooding.
 In addition, although not specifically assessed in this document, bodies of surface water are likely to be contaminated with human and animal waste.
 Activities such as wading or swimming may result in exposure to enteric diseases including diarrhea and hepatitis via incidental ingestion of water.
 Prolonged water contact also may lead to the development of a variety of potentially debilitating skin conditions including bacterial or fungal dermatitis.
 Mitigation strategies were in place and included avoiding water contact and recreational water activities, proper wear of uniform (especially footwear), and protective coverings for cuts/abraded skin.

-6.3.1 Leptospirosis:
+6.3.1 Leptospirosis

-Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was Moderate with seasonal transmission (April-November).
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate year round.
 Human infections occur through exposure to water or soil contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
 The occurrence of flooding after heavy rainfall facilitates the spread of the organism because as water saturates the environment Leptospira present in the soil passes directly into surface waters.
 Leptospira can enter the body through cut or abraded skin, mucous membranes, and conjunctivae.
-Infection may also occur from ingestion
+Infection may also occur from ingestion of contaminated water.

-Page 16 of 26 Reviewed by CENTCOM SG (13 September 2016) Final Approval Date (21 August 2017) of contaminated water.
 The acute, generalized illness associated with infection may mimic other tropical diseases (for example, dengue fever, malaria, and typhus), and common symptoms include fever, chills, myalgia, nausea, diarrhea, cough, and conjunctival suffusion.
 Manifestations of severe disease can include jaundice, renal failure, hemorrhage, pneumonitis, and hemodynamic collapse.
 Recreational activities involving extensive water contact may result in personnel being temporarily debilitated with leptospirosis.